The Importance of Stomach Acid

 How to Test Your Stomach Acid Levels

-Hydrochloric acid (HCL) tablets are available as a dietary supplement under betaine hydrochloride, which is made from beets.
+Hydrochloric acid (HCL) tablets are available as a dietary supplement under the name betaine hydrochloride, which is made from beets.
 Functional medicine physicians frequently recommend purchasing HCL capsules that also contain pepsin.
-If you are not producing enough HCL, you are probably not having enough of the protein-digesting enzyme pepsin.
+If you are not producing enough HCL, you probably do not have enough of the protein-digesting enzyme pepsin.

-The purpose of this test is to determine if you have enough HCL and pepsin being produced in your stomach to digest the proteins in a protein-containing meal.
-To conduct this test, start out taking one capsule at the beginning of a protein-containing meal.
+To determine if you have enough HCL and pepsin being produced in your stomach to digest the proteins in a protein-containing meal, start out taking one capsule, of betaine HCL with pepsin, at the beginning of the meal.
 Do this for two days in a row.
-If you don’t notice anything, increase the dose to two HCL/pepsin capsules at the beginning of protein-containing meals.
+If you don’t notice anything, increase the dose to two HCL/pepsin capsules.
 If you still don’t see anything, continue increasing the amount, one tablet at a time.
 At some point, you will notice a mild burning/acidic sensation in your stomach.
-At this point, decrease the dose to the previous number of capsules you took that did not cause any discomfort.
-Many people, especially elderly individuals, need to take 6 or 7 capsules with their protein-containing meals.
+At this point, decrease the dose to the previous number of capsules/tablets you took that did not cause any discomfort.

 NOTE: Hydrochloric acid capsules should not be taken, and this test should never be performed by individuals who are taking any anti-inflammatory medication such as aspirin, ibuprofen (Motrin or Advil), or Indocin, or other NSAIDs.